-Editors should be alert to intellectual property issues and work with the Aqidah and Islamic Philosophy Study Program, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya, as the publisher of Journal of Comparative Madhahib and Thought, to handle potential breaches of intellectual property laws and conventions.
+Editors should be alert to intellectual property issues and work with the Department of Comparative Mazhab, Faculty of Syariah and Law, State Islamic University Sunan Ampel Surabaya, as the publisher of journal to handle potential breaches of intellectual property laws and conventions.

 Contribution to Editorial Decisions